zstachniak/celestial_simulation/README.md

 please let me know.

 Values of constants and testing data are often approximated values.
-I have made an effort to credit the source where necessary.
+I have made an effort to credit the source where possible.